anukriti-ranjan/the_reading_app/README.md

 App URL: https://anukriti-ranjan-the-reading-app-main-n5ydd6.streamlitapp.com/

 The app uses papers from Journal of Artificial Intelligence Research (2008-present) to aid reading and learning.
-(Only the title and abstract has been fed into the app)
+(Only the title and abstract have been fed into the app)

 ### Features